 Swim meets cannot happen without the help of MANY parent volunteers.
 Every family on our team is required to help.
 We are sure that every parent will find a meet job that is enjoyable.
 Given the size of our team and the many, many jobs that must be filled to run a meet, age group swimmers must provide a volunteer for a specified number of sessions for each meet hosted by CBST-USAS (regardless of the swimmer's participation in the meet or lack thereof).
 High school aged swimmers must provide a volunteer for each CBST-USAS hosted meet session in which they swim.
 For away meets, the hosts often ask for help and if CBST-USAS is required to provide volunteers they will be assigned.
 Volunteers are always required for championship meets and, again, will be assigned by CBST-USAS administrative staff.
 The parent meet volunteering and payment agreements are part of the online registration process.
 These documents are available for review on the team website.
 For our home meets, email notification will be sent when the volunteer sign-up is available through the portal and parents will sign-up for the sessions during which they would like to volunteer.
-Specific assignments will be made at volunteer check-in on meet day by the volunteer coordinator.
-35 to 60 volunteers are needed to run each session of a meet.
-Typical job assignments are: admissions, security, meet marshal (training may be required), snack bar, announcer, timer, runner, awards, hospitality, and sales.
+Specific assignments will be made at volunteer check-in on meet day by the volunteer coordinator, 35 to 60 volunteers are needed to run each session of a meet.
+Typical job assignments are: security, meet marshal (training may be required), snack bar, announcer, timer, runner, awards, hospitality, and sales.
 Instructions will be provided for each job during volunteer check-in at the meet.
 Note that for timing there will typically be two timers per lane.
 Often, we are able to have student volunteers cover this job with some experienced parent volunteers as supervisors.
 Sometimes, this is one CBST-USAS parent and one student volunteer.
-The CBST parent will be responsible for timing each race with a stopwatch, operating a back-up button (plunger) at the end of each race and writing the times down while the student will be responsible for timing each race with a stopwatch and operating a back-up button (plunger) at the end of each race.
+One timer in each lane will be responsible for timing each race with a stopwatch and operating a back-up button (plunger) while the other timer in each lane will be responsible for operating a back-up button (plunger) and writing the times down after each race.
 Because fly-over starts are utilized, each timer will have two stopwatches.
 All timers will attend a pre-meet meeting during which they will receive instructions and any necessary training.
 Additional details regarding volunteering will be communicated via email prior to each meet for which volunteers are required.